juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 4. Tag TIFF images
     - run ``` python write-tags-from-csv.py``` from the current working directory

-6. Tag JPEG images
+5. Tag JPEG images
     - run ``` python write-tags-from-csv.py``` from the current working directory

-8. Check images
+6. Check images using nomacs

+    <p>Click here for how to configure nomac's 3-panel view</p>

-    Things to spot check in TIFF and JPEG images
+    <p>Things to spot check in TIFF and JPEG images</p>
     - JPEG images have a max 800 pixels on either the X or Y axis
     - metadata tags have been applied to both JPEG and TIFF images